metasyn/memex/content/entries/thought/memex.md

 ## zettelkasten

-another similar one, also analog, but more methodological:
+however, the idea, more generally, apepars in many forma.s another similar one, also analog, but more methodological:

 > A zettelkasten consists of many individual notes with ideas and other short